 The changes to off-payroll working rules in the private sector, known as IR35, will go ahead in April 2021 after MPs voted against an amendment to delay them for at least two years.

 A proposed delay to the extension of IR35 rules to the private sector has failed to gain support in parliament.

 The IR35 rules are 'riddled with problems, unfairnesses, and unintended consequences', according to a House of Lords committee looking into the impact of off-payroll working reforms.

 The House of Lords committee looking at the proposed extension of IR35 regulations to the private sector has written to the Treasury with a list of damning concerns about the proposed reforms.

-Updated to reflect the income tax rates and allowances in force from 6 April 2017.
+Updated to include the new income tax rates and allowances, including Scottish income tax, in force from 6 April 2020.

 HR and legal information and guidance relating to tax and deductions from pay.